novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 "That's exactly what I'm saying."

-"Other companies are begging to let them rest, why are you two like this?"
+"Employees of other companies are begging to get some rest, why are you two like this?"

 "We told you, we can't finish the work on time."